jadogeri/Electron-App-Template/README.md

 1 Navigate to /dist/ directory.

-2 Double click on app Setup 0.1.0 .exe (Application) to install the  program.
+2 Double click on electron-app Setup 0.1.0 .exe (Application) to install the  program.

 ![Screenshot 1](assets/images/installer.png)